Chapter 9: All Roads Lead to Rome

 The appeal is obvious.

-Many evangelical signatories explicitly rejected ecumenism and understood their participation as limited cooperation on specific moral issues, not theological alliance.
-Some prominent evangelical leaders refused to sign precisely because they feared it implied theological unity where none existed.
+Many evangelical signatories explicitly rejected ecumenism and understood their participation as limited cooperation on specific moral issues, not as a theological alliance.
+Some prominent evangelical leaders refused to sign precisely because they feared that it implied theological unity where none existed.

 The question is whether limited political cooperation, whatever the signatories' intentions, creates a public perception of theological partnership.
 When Catholics and Evangelicals stand together on cultural issues, the doctrinal differences that separate them fade from public view.